 - If you have a very large garage – 3- or 4-car – you may need multiple units to heat the entire space thoroughly, as wall mounted electric heaters aren’t made to heat large, house-sized spaces.

-- The heater itself will heat quickly, but if you have a larger space, distribution of that heat may take a little longer than central heating or other systems with heating ducts.
+- The heater itself will heat quickly, but if you have a larger space, the distribution of that heat may take a little longer than central heating or other systems with heating ducts.

 When you get ready to install your wall mounted electric heater, make sure you have the proper tools available, and it will be a quick, simple job.
 You’ll need drywall screws, electrical tape (possibly), and perhaps plywood, especially if your garage isn’t finished out.
 The plywood can serve as the backing to the unit when you mount it.
 Make sure you are using studs for mounting since electric wall heaters aren’t exactly lightweight.
 You may also need something to help cover the cord or wind it and store it if it’s too long. if you don’t have 240-volt outlets, contact an electrician and have one installed.
 Most wall-mounted electric heaters run the 240-volt power.